Nick Jonas Shares Beautiful Acoustic ‘Shallow’ Cover Dedicated To Wife Priyanka Chopra

 Like many artists in recent weeks, Nick Jonas has put his own spin on Lady Gaga and Bradley Cooper’s award-winning song “Shallow.”
 The crooner took to Instagram on Thursday evening to share an acoustic cover of the A Star is Born duet.
 As if the tune wasn’t beautiful enough already, Jonas even dedicated the cover to his newlywed wife, actress Priyanka Chopra.

-Jonas shared the cover to his Instagram Stories as well as his Instagram feed.
+Jonas shared the cover to his Instagram Stories, as well as to his Instagram feed.
 In the black-and-white video, the “Chains” singer gently strummed his guitar as he quietly sang a verse and the snippet of the chorus.
 He wore a sweatshirt and a Yankees baseball cap for the casual clip.

 “In honor of Oscar weekend… such a beautiful song,” Jonas captioned the video, tagging Chopra.